Travelling from Bangkok to Ayutthaya is easy to do and makes a popular day trip from the city.

 |To Rangsit||34 THB|

-There are dozens of trains every day that leave the city from Hua Lamphong Railway Station to Ayutthaya.
+There are many of trains every day that leave the city from Hua Lamphong Railway Station to Ayutthaya or from January 2023, the new raiilway terminal at Bang Sue Grand Station.

 If you are looking for the cheapest way to travel from Bangkok to Ayutthaya, this is it!